WilliamChiu/chilly.blue/_posts/2017-02-22-halfway-into-week-7.markdown

 - Implement text selection color changes
 - Finish reading Don Quixote
 - Find time to do more work on RES (probably should wait till break)
+- Meeting next Monday @ the Center for Career Education